Free roommate tool

 Roommate Bill Split Calculator

-Split rent, utilities, groceries, and shared household costs — then see who owes whom this month.
+Use this roommate bill split calculator for rent, utilities, groceries, and shared household costs — then see who owes whom this month.

 The Roommate Bill Split Calculator helps you add shared household expenses, choose who paid, choose which roommates were included, add repayments or previous balances, and calculate who owes whom after everything is counted.